wckdrzr/Gaspar/README.md

 The demo config provided only includes the basics to make Gaspar work; here is a full list of the options available (feel free to have a look in the `Models/Configuration.cs` file):

+The full specification is published to [schemastore.org](https://schemastore.org); the demo config includes the reference.

 ### At the root level

 You must supply either Models or Controllers, but you don't need both; all other parameters are optional.